The fascinating uses of hemp

 This is a popular one, hemp is high in nutrients, vitamins and protein and for those that look for a healthier active lifestyle with a greener diet, this is the perfect mix.
 Again, avoids the use of dairy, unnatural flavours and sugars.

-While Buying CBD Oil and cannabis products are at the forefront of peoples minds in cannabis, these are just a few of the things that hemp can be useful for, and we have barely scratched the surface with this.
+While Buying CBD Oil and CBD products are at the forefront of peoples minds, these are just a few of the things that hemp can be useful for, and we have barely scratched the surface with this.
 If you are interested to find out more, be sure to google :) .